“You can’t rush strength;

 “That led me down some not so good paths, led me through a lot of learning, a lot trial and error.
 I tried every diet you could think of, tried every training method you could think of,” he said.

-“The last five years or so being involved with Super Training Gym I’ve been lucky enough to build a pretty good network of friends and associates that are top in every category.
+“The last five years or so [when I was involved] with Super Training Gym, I’ve been lucky enough to build a pretty good network of friends and associates that are top in every category.
 Guys like Layne Norton, Alberto Nunez and Eric Helms are a couple other names that I gained the majority of my knowledge from.
 I have two really good friends Bart Kwan and Omar Isuf and we kind of bounce training and nutrition off each other daily.”

 How he got the nickname ‘Silent Mike’